 Paige Whitney ’17

-Paige Whitney ’17, an English major from Albany, Ill., has been selected to serve as a Fulbright English Teaching Assistant in a South Korean high school next year.
-Also pursuing minors in Japanese and Theatre, Paige has become involved in numerous facets of academic and co-curricular life at Carthage.
+Paige Whitney ’17, an English major from Albany, Ill., serves as a Fulbright English Teaching Assistant in a South Korean high school.
+Also pursuing minors in Japanese and Theatre, Ms. Whitney became involved in numerous facets of academic and co-curricular life at Carthage.
 She traveled to China to perform with the Carthage Women’s Ensemble in 2015, put on a play at the CrisisArts Festival in Arezzo, Italy with students of the Theatre Department in 2016, and participated in the Kakehashi cultural exchange program in Japan during J-term 2017.
-She has performed in several plays on campus, was an English Department Fellow, and president of the Merely Players improvisational comedy troupe.
+She performed in several plays on campus, was an English Department Fellow, and president of the Merely Players improvisational comedy troupe.

 Read more about Ms. Whitney